MrYeeOus/DIVE-AIEP/README.md

 ---

-_This repo needs cleaning up.
+_This repo needs cleaning up - there are currently a lot of fluff files and vague naming conventions.
 Some or all of these steps may not apply to your system._
 =======
 Activate Jupyter Labs with: